-The problem, perhaps, is that there wasn’t really much of a case for bringing Ballance back in the summer.
+The problem, perhaps, is that there wasn’t really much of a case for bringing him back that summer.
 By doing so, England arguably negated the positive effects of dropping him in the first place.

 Batsmen rarely fail because of just one flaw, but “I’ve made a visible change and it’s working,” can provide a major mental boost in addition to the (often small) practical one.